-Equity, Diversity, and Inclusion (EDI) at Shotgun Players
+Equity, Diversity, Inclusion, and Belonging (EDIB) at Shotgun Players

-The EDI committee is comprised of Shotgun Players staff, company, and board members: Jayme Catalano, Patrick Dooley, Susannah Martin, Cathleen Riddley, Katja Rivera, Leigh Rondon-Davis, Tamara White, and Hanah Zahner-Isenberg.
+The EDIB committee is comprised of Shotgun Players staff, company, and board members: Jayme Catalano, Patrick Dooley, Tony Drummond, Susannah Martin, Cathleen Riddley, Katja Rivera, and Leigh Rondon-Davis.

 On September 3, 2020, Shotgun Players launched its first Inclusivity Survey via Poprouser, a BIPOC-owned and operated DEIB (Diversity, Equity, Inclusion, and Belonging) HR firm with no ties to the Bay Area theatre community.
 We wanted to ensure that we could truly support commitments to anonymity and confidentiality during the duration of the survey by bringing in an impartial partner to manage the process.